Dr. Christoph Zollitsch

 I studied physics at the Technical University Munich, Germany and finished my Diploma degree in 2011 at the Walther Meißner Institut for low temperature physics, where I also continued with my PhD degree.
 Here, I investigated phosphorus donors strongly coupled to a superconducting microwave resonator at millikelvin temperatures.
 After my PhD, I joined the group of Prof. John J. L. Morton at University College London to develop magnetic field resilient, high sensitivity superconducting resonators for ESR applications.
 I extended their applications further on ferromagnetic material studies, within the group of Dr. Hidekazu Kurebayashi, also at the University College London.
 Recently, I joined Prof. Christopher W. M. Kays research group to work on a room temperature continues MASER system, as well as the optimization of conventional ESR microwave resonators.

-We are starting a new seminar series, covering the areas Physics, Chemistry and Biology (PCB).
-Our guest speakers coming will report on their current research topics, introducing them from a basic level to allow accessibility for an non-expert audience.
+We are continuing our seminar series, covering the areas Physics, Chemistry and Biology (PCB).
+As in our first instalment last summer, our guest speakers will report on their current research topics, introducing them from a basic level to allow accessibility for an non-expert audience.
+The seminars will take place at 16:00 in our ground floor seminar room (B2 2, 0.06).

 We hope many will be able to attend.
-Looking forward seeing you.
+Looking forward seeing you and please feel free to share the announcement.